Bus Festival

 Bus #100 (1959)

-Bus 100 was among the first group of 190 buses that introduced the “New Look” design to city buses featuring the large bubble-shaped windshield, single-piece destination sign, and parallelogram windows.
-Just over 20 years after this bus was introduced a new look, the boxier “Advanced Design” style was introduced.
+Bus 100 was part of the first group of 190 buses that introduced the “New Look” design to New York City transit.
+This modern style featured a large bubble-shaped windshield, a single-piece destination sign, and distinctive parallelogram windows—marking a significant departure from earlier bus designs.

 Bus #5227 surrounded by flowers